‘General Hospital’ Spoilers: Seven Major Mistakes ‘GH’ Writers Made Recently – Mikkos, Alex, Valentin And More

 — General Hospital (@GHrecaps) November 8, 2016

 Since GH fans first heard of Valentin from Helena, it was whispered with terror from the wickedest woman on the ABC soap.
 How bad must Valentin be to scare Helena?
 She begged Luke Spencer (Anthony Geary) to save her from Valentin and warned her sons to avoid the guy at all costs.
 What we’ve seen from this guy does not match this history.
 Nikolas is likely not dead since no body was found and he’s a known death faker.
 Valentin is a good father and misunderstood guy with an angsty hunchback past.
-If Nikolas turns up, there will be few bad deeds (other than that Chimera) thing on which to convict.
+If Nikolas turns up, there will be few bad deeds (other than that Chimera) on which to convict.
 And Spencer’s kidnapping is likely not tied to Valentin either.
 He’s a softie, not a villain.

 Valentin faces the reality of absconding with Charlotte.
 West Coast, it's your turn! #GH starts RIGHT NOW on ABC! pic.twitter.com/Ydp5E8G0Le